- It's smart to start saving right now and try to increase the amount you're able to put away over time.

 You probably already know that investing is important, but figuring out how to actually do it can be challenging.
 It doesn’t have to be so complicated though.

 Consider building a mix of investments based on easy-to-understand principles of investing known as asset allocation and diversification.
 Consider using mutual funds or exchange-traded funds (ETFs) to put your plan into motion.
-You can use actively managed funds or index funds—or combine the best of each, by including both in your portfolio.
+Mutual funds and ETFs differ in terms of the risks and costs associated with each.
+You can use actively managed funds or index funds—or combine them, by including both in your portfolio.

 If you don’t want to pick individual investments, there are options for investors who want a little more help.
-If that sounds like you, consider a target date fund or managed account, where investment professionals set the investment mix based on a specific retirement age and other factors, like your financial situation and your tolerance for the market’s ups and downs.
+If that sounds like you, and your plan offers them, consider a target date fund, where investment professionals set the investment mix based on a specific retirement age.
+Your workplace plan may also offer managed accounts which take into consideration things like your financial situation and your tolerance for the market’s ups and downs.

 Learn about asset allocation and diversification.